VilmarsonJ/ds-2-movie-insights/README.md

 Understanding these trends allows the studio to schedule releases strategically, targeting periods of high audience engagement and maximizing revenue potential.

-### 5. Historical Revenue and Profit Trends
+### 5. Historical Revenue and Profit Trends.

-- Movie Releases per Year
+- Movie Releases per Year :

 Analysis of yearly movie releases shows fluctuations in production volume, with peaks in 2015 and 2016 (179 and 178 movies respectively) and lower output in early years (e.g., 5–6 movies in 1999–2003).